AmeeraArif09/CV-Assignment-3/README.md

 VGGnet CNN architecture is used in Keras.
 The different training settings, network diagrams, confusion matrics, graphs of training and validation losses and accuracies are shown in each code.

+# How to run the codes?
+1. Upload each Python file in a separate Colab file.
+2. Upload the test data separately.
+(I made a small folder of the larger set)
+3. Run all to get the results.

+# Methodolgies and results

 [1.]
 VGGnet is built from scratch and is trained on Intel image classification dataset.
 Using different parameters to get best training accuracy of 96.20%